bitcoin/bitcoin/doc/translation_process.md

 this file must be updated to reflect those changes.
 A custom script is used to extract strings from the non-Qt parts.
 This script makes use of `gettext`, so make sure that utility is installed (ie, `apt-get install gettext` on Ubuntu/Debian).
-Once this has been updated, lupdate-qt4 (included in the Qt SDK) is used to update dash_en.ts.
-Simply run:
+Once this has been updated, lupdate (included in the Qt SDK) is used to update dash_en.ts.
+This process has been automated, from src/, simply run:

-    lupdate-qt4 ./contrib/dash-qt.pro -ts ./src/qt/locale/dash_en.ts
+    make translate

 ##### Handling of plurals in the source file